mc2-project/mc2/README.md

     export MC2_CONFIG=</path/to/playground/config.yaml>
     ```

-1. Optionally, generate a keypair and a symmetric key that MC<sup>2</sup> Client will use to encrypt your data.
+1. Generate a keypair and a symmetric key that MC<sup>2</sup> Client will use to encrypt your data.
 Specify your username and output paths in the `user` section of the configuration file.
 Then, generate the keys.

     ```sh
     mc2 init
     ```

 1. Next, launch the machines and resources you'll be using for computation.
+This step does not exist in the Docker quickstart.
 MC<sup>2</sup> Client provides an interface to launch resources on Azure (and sets up the machines with necessary dependencies).
 Take a look at the `launch` section of the configuration file -- you'll need to specify the path to your [Azure configuration file](quickstart/azure.yaml), which is a YAML file that details the names and types of various resources you will launch.

     Next, log in to Azure through the command line and set your subscription ID.
 [Here](https://docs.microsoft.com/en-us/azure/media-services/latest/setup-azure-subscription-how-to?tabs=portal) are instructions on how to find your subscription ID.